lastefoto-ee/lastefoto-ee.github.io/content/en/project/newborn/index.md

 ---

-## Newborn Photoshoot - Package S
+## Newborn Photo shoot - Package S

-The main bias is done on the newborn (5-14 days), I photograph her/him in various positions/angles on a special posing pillow (beanbag).
+In this package, the newborn (5-14 days) is the main bias.
+I photograph him from various angles on a posing pillow (beanbag) and props.
 Family shots are not included in this package.

 The photo shoot includes:
 * photo shoot of a newborn on a posing pillow (beanbag)